rogerhub/cobalt-blue/readme.txt

 Until the theme gets accepted on the WordPress Theme Repository, you can contact me by opening an issue on GitHub. (rogerhub/cobalt-blue-wordpress)

 ###### Changelog ######
+= 1.11 =
+* Fixed bug: Editor style was not being loaded

 = 1.10 =
 * Changed name of sidebar from main-sidebar to sidebar-1 (for WordPress.org Theme Previews)